-Any individual who is resident in the UK under the age of 75 may invest in a SIPP and in certain circumstances non-UK residents who have had UK earnings in the previous five years may also be eligible.
-An individual may be a member of as many pension plans as they wish, contributions may be paid direct by the member, their employer and by transfer of previous pension plans.
+Any individual who is resident in the UK under the age of 75 may make contributions to a SIPP and in certain circumstances non-UK residents who have had UK earnings in the previous five years may also be eligible.
+An individual may be a member of as many pension schemes as they wish, contributions may be paid direct by the member, their employer and by transfer of previous pension plans.
+Note that we only accept applications for new SIPPs from individuals who are UK resident.

 Contributions to a SIPP are unlimited, the only limits applicable being limits for tax relief purposes.
 To obtain tax relief on individual contributions, the maximum that may be paid is the greater of:

-HMRC set an annual limit for tax relief purposes, in the tax year 2016/17 this is £40,000.
+HMRC set an annual limit for tax relief purposes, in the tax year 2017/18 this is £40,000.
 In some circumstances, carry forward of unused allowances from the previous three tax years may be possible.
+Note that since April 2016, your annual allowance may be subject to reduction due to tapering, if you have adjusted income exceeding £150,000.

 HMRC allow SIPPs to invest in a wide range of investments, permitting in theory virtually any form of asset to be held.
 However, care must be taken not to invest in certain assets that may incur tax charges, including residential property and other esoteric investments.
 Should any scheme arrange any such investments, penal tax charges will be applied.